reastmanumd/cmsc330spring19-public/Project4Readme.md

 In this project, you are implementing an interpreter for the second step.
 The first step, the parser, has been provided for now but, you will be asked to implement it in a later project.
 You are writing key parts of an interpreter that behaves like the Ruby command to take a SmallC program file name, run the code, and produce the output. <!--Line 30 - EDIT Added the last sentence to make clear the context of their work.  -->

 More specifically for these key parts you will implement functions `eval_expr` and `eval_stmt` in the file `eval.ml`.
 These functions, respectively, evaluate *expressions*, which are ASTs of type `expr` and execute *statements*, which are ASTs of type `stmt`.
 Expression and statement AST types `expr` and `stmt` are defined as variant types in the file `smallCTypes.ml`.
 This file should be a constant reference while you are working on the project.
+Functions that carry out language interpretation are frequently called `eval`.

 To assist you in your work, we are providing code that will do parsing for you.
 This code will take in a text file and produce an AST of type `stmt`.
 For our example above, the parser we provide will produce a the following value of type `stmt`:
 ```